YouTube - Watch the Skint Video

 Mobile phones are evolving at a rapid pace and new handset models are being released everyday and have a life span of a few months before becoming obsolete due to further developments.
 The network technologies are developing just as fast.
 The next generation of mobile phone systems has reached the point where the five UK licenses for the "third generation" (3G) frequencies have fetched over £20,000,000,000 for a 20 year allocation.
 This new Universal Mobile Telecommunications System network will offer much faster data access, more capacity and more.
 It is likely that it will supplant some of what we have taken as the work of fixed-line phones, as well as mobile phones.
 However, the huge price paid for the licenses suggests that these facilities won't come cheap!

-We have some exclusive deals with the networks and companies below.
-See how you can save TODAY.
+We have some exclusive deals with the mobile networks and calling companies below.
+See how you can save money TODAY.